Grand Floridian Resort and Spa – Deluxe Resort

 Which is better — lagoon view or pool view?

 Lagoon views are usually thought of as the best.
 They offer views of the Magic Kingdom or the Seven Seas Lagoon.
 However, pool views and garden views are sometimes just as good.
-Views of just the other buildings in the complex are actually very nice, people-watching is at a premium, and the architecture and landscaping of these views sometimes fits in better with the overall Grand Floridian Resort and Spa atmosphere.
+Views of just the other buildings in the complex are actually very nice, people-watching is at a premium, and the architecture and landscaping of these views sometimes fit in better with the overall Grand Floridian Resort and Spa atmosphere.

 What is on the third, fourth, and fifth floors of the main building?
 How can I get there?

-All Concierge rooms and about half of the suites are located here.
+All Club-Access and about half of the suites are located here.
 Concierge desks on the third floor offer very personalized services to only those guests occupying rooms on these floors.
 A lounge on the fourth floor is the spot for continental breakfasts and evening refreshments, once again only for those guests on these floors.
 Unless you are staying in one of these special rooms, you cannot get to the third, fourth, or fifth floors of the main building.
 Access is by private elevator only.
-The "Sugar Loaf " building also offers full concierge service.
+The “Sugar Loaf ” building also offers full club-level service.

 We want some quiet, romantic time.
 Is that possible here?

 When families are spending their time at the theme parks it will be quieter in the lobby.
-Finding quiet, romantic time for yourselves should be no problem.
+Finding a quiet, romantic time for yourselves should be no problem.
 The lobby area is usually bustling in the mornings and evenings with the 1900 Park Faire character meal on the first floor.

 Is this a kid-friendly environment where we will be comfortable bringing children?